Hud (prophet)

-Hūd (هُوْدٌ), sometimes called Eber, is believed in Islam to have been a messenger sent to ancient Arabia before Muhammad.
-Hud is repeatedly mentioned in the Quran, whose eleventh chapter is also named after him (although a small portion of it is actually about him).
+Hūd (هود) is believed in Islam to have been a messenger sent to ancient Arabia before Muhammad.
+Hud is repeatedly mentioned in the Quran (Note: Multiple references:) whose eleventh chapter is also named after him (although only a small portion of it is actually about him).

 Historical context

 Hud has sometimes been identified with Eber, an ancestor of the Ishmaelites and the Israelites who is mentioned in the Old Testament.

 Hud is said to have been a subject of a mulk (مُلْك) named after its founder, 'Ad, a fourth-generation descendant of Noah (his father being Uz, the son of Aram, who was the son of Shem, who in turn was a son of Noah):